alexsave/dweets/textedit/README.md

 Any modifications to this messed up the font, making the text tiny or nonexistent.
 So I left it as is.

-CanvasRenderingContext2D has no `fontSize` or `fontFamily` properies, just `font`, so this is the the clearest I can make this line.
+CanvasRenderingContext2D has no `fontSize` or `fontFamily` properties, just `font`, so this is the the clearest I can make this line.

 ```js
 context.font = '2cm a';
 ```

-# Text Rendering
+## Text Rendering

 Now the last part, render the text.